ubc-library-rc/intro-metadata/content/04-in-practice.md

 As we’ve seen with some examples, metadata schemas can be relatively simple or more complex with hierarchies and repeatable elements.
 This standardized metadata is typically stored in file formats like xml, json, csv.
 There are also software tools that can be used to create metadata that adheres to a given schema/standard, or express it in a given file format.

-Many databases and platforms allow for metadata export in other schemas and formats, which facilitate interoperability and sharing.
+Many databases and platforms allow for metadata export in other schemas and formats, which facilitates interoperability and sharing.
 So standardization is very important to permit this compatibility.
 * Crosswalking is the process of translating elements from one metadata schema to another.
 This facilitates and allows interoperability and harvesting across multiple platforms and systems, increasing research discovery and use.
 For example, crosswalking metadata facilitates record harvest from Canadian repositories to Canada’s [Federated Research Data Repository (FRDR)](https://www.frdr-dfdr.ca).

 ## Which metadata schema is right for my project or resources?